 MediLedger is Chronicled’s first vertical-specific permissioned blockchain built on open standards and specifications.
 In Europe, this project is providing a compliance solution based on existing industry regulations.
 In the US, MediLedger is offering a blockchain supply chain solution that helps pharmaceutical companies comply with the Drug Supply Chain Security Act (DSCSA).
 This law mandates the creation of an interoperable system for exchanging pharmaceutical supply chain data and tracking electronic movements by 2023.
 MediLedger’s partners include McKesson, Pfizer, and Gilead Sciences, among others.

 Komodo is another platform that’s well-positioned to offer blockchain supply chain solutions.
-With the Antara Framework, Komodo’s toolkit for end-to-end blockchain development, businesses have the ability to compose and deploy a custom supply chain management system.
+With Komodo's blockchain technology, businesses have the ability to compose and deploy a custom supply chain management system.
 This is true across multiple verticals and blockchain use cases.

-Smart Chains, which make up the first layer of Antara, are customizable and modular.
+Smart Chains are customizable and modular.
 Operators of smart chains have complete autonomy to determine their own consensus mechanism, hashing algorithm, pre-mine supply, block time, block rewards, size and frequency of reductions in block rewards, and privacy settings.

-On top of that, Smart Chains are modular, in that they come equipped with the Antara Module library.
-The desired modules can be activated as needed, like building blocks, while the rest are set aside.
-Optional modules include tokenization, trustless oracles, a quantum-secure blockchain module, a stablecoin solution, channels for instant micropayments, and much more.
+On top of that, Smart Chains are modular, in that they come equipped with the Komodo Custom Contracts library.
+The desired contracts can be activated as needed, like building blocks, while the rest are set aside.
+Optional contracts include tokenization, trustless oracles, quantum security, stablecoins, channels for instant micropayments, and much more.

 In April 2019, HempCoin (THC) announced its decision to migrate to the Komodo blockchain.
-HempCoin is using Komodo’s Antara Framework to build and deploy HempTRAC, a blockchain supply chain management solution for tracking and tracing hemp shipments.
+HempCoin is using Komodo technology to build and deploy HempTRAC, a blockchain supply chain management solution for tracking and tracing hemp shipments.
 HempCoin chose Komodo specifically for several reasons.

 First, many blockchains require gas fees that add significant operational costs, as additional data is stored on the ledger.
 Komodo instead uses a feeless solution for on-chain transactions that reduces friction for farmers, distributors, regulators, and other parties interested in adopting HempTRAC.